 With high-volume roles receiving more than 250 applications, automated resume screening represents huge savings in a recruiter’s time.

-Recruiting software can reduce unconscious bias by using an algorithm that’s trained to ignore demographic information about a candidate such as his or her age, gender, and race.
+Recruiting software can reduce unconscious bias by ignoring demographic information about a candidate such as his or her age, gender, and race.

-The candidate recommendations these software algorithms make about which ones to move forward can form the basis of more objective, data-based recruiting decisions.
+The candidate recommendations this software make about which ones to move forward can form the basis of more objective, data-based recruiting decisions.

-By automating low-level administrative tasks, recruiting software can transform recruiting into a more strategic talent advisor role.
+By automating low-level administrative tasks, software can transform recruiting into a more strategic talent advisor role.

 70% of hiring managers believe that improving long-term business impact requires recruiting teams to become more data-driven.

-Recruiting software that collects data over time enables you to become more strategic and close the loop with hiring managers by measuring KPIs such as quality of hire.
+Software that collects data over time enables recruiters to become more strategic and close the loop with hiring managers by measuring KPIs such as quality of hire.

 Remember to bookmark this post and keep it as a resource to answer all of your recruiting software questions!

-To help you cope with increased hiring demands, here are the 8 best recruitment software tools that speed up your day presented in an infographic.
+To help you cope with increased hiring demands, here are the 8 best software tools that speed up your day summarized in an infographic.